-KAAPZICHT – 3rd generation of the Steytler family making exemplary Pinotage and classic red varietal wines.
+Kaapzicht – The third generation of the Steytler family make exemplary Pinotage and classic red varietal wines.
 Steytler premium wines regularly win international awards.
 Located in the Bottelary Hills.

-ERNIE ELS WINES – Wines made by Louis Strydom, with many international accolades.
-Extended range in 2011 with 4 single varietals and Big Easy red blend and Chenin Blanc.
+Ernie Els Wines – Wines made by Louis Strydom, with many international accolades.
+The range was extended in 2011 with four single varietals and Big Easy red blend and Chenin Blanc.
 Located on the Helderberg.

-Elgin, PAUL CLUVER – 2000 ha estate, mostly part of UNESCO world heritage site.
-First wine growers in the region, plantings started in 1986.
+Paul Cluver – A 2000 ha estate that sits within the Kogelberg Biosphere, a UNESCO world heritage site.
+Cluver were the first wine growers in the region, with plantings started in 1986.
 Banks of cloud frequently cover the vineyards enabling cool climate varietals to thrive.

-Western Cape, LIVING ROCK – Blended in South Africa by Charles Withington for Seckford Agencies, wines of personality at competitive price points.
+Withington Wines – Blended in South Africa by Charles Withington for Seckford Agencies, Withington Wines offer wines of personality at competitive price points.